Minnesota Court Records

 What Does Child Support Cover in Minnesota?

-Child support in Minnesota is divided into:
+Child support in Minnesota is generally divided into:

 - Basic support